garciaalvaro/github-search/README.md

 ### Notes

 - To stop the server run: `$ npm stop`
-- You may also run the server in development mode: `$ npm run server:dev`
+- You may also run the server in development mode: `$ npm run serve:dev`

 ---